vaxerski/Vermilion/README.md

 - Adding / editing playlists
 - Viewing / adding / removing favorites

+### YT Music

+> [!NOTE]
+> YT Music playback is quite barebones and has quite serious caveats.
+It is also very much unofficial.
+>
+> Check the [docs](./docs/YTM.md) for more.

+#### Supported

+- Playback
+- Volume
+- Searching for songs

+#### Planned

+- Artist and album pages
+- Workaround for IP blocks
+- Playlists

 ## Building

 See [building.md](./docs/Building.md).

 ## Disclaimer

-Vermilion is in no way associated with Tidal or TIDAL Music AS.
+Vermilion is in no way associated with, or endorsed by, Tidal, TIDAL Music AS, Youtube, Youtube Music or Google LLC.